AITestingOrg/banking-microservices-tutorial/documentation/http_stubbed_isolation_tests.md

 }
 ```

-## Asserting against Mock Services
+## Asserting Against Mocked Services
-Next, we will test if the Account Command service received the deposit request, in this case we verify if the mock received exactly one request to the credit endpoint.
+Next, we will test if the Account Command service received the deposit request, in this case, we verify if the mock received precisely one request to the credit endpoint.
 Note, the HTTP client on the service under test is fully exercised here as the Mock is running on another thread, so an HTTP call is actually made.

 ```java